NamazuStudios/crossfire/PROTOCOL.md

 ### `DISCONNECT` (Server Only)

 The `DISCONNECT` signal is used to notify participants in a match that a participant has disconnected from the match.
 The server MUST send a `DISCONNECT` signal to all participants in the match except the originator when a participant disconnects from the match.
-Note, that a `DISCONNECT` does not indicate that the player has been removed but rather they have just lost connection to the match.
-The player may reconnect to the match (eg using a `JOIN` message) and continue.
+Note, that a `DISCONNECT` does not indicate that the participant has been removed but rather they have just lost connection to the match.
+The participant may reconnect to the match (eg using a `JOIN` message) and continue.
 The server MUST NOT remove the participant from the match until they leave the match or the match ends.

 **Sources**: [DisconnectBroadcastSignal.java](common/src/main/java/dev/getelements/elements/crossfire/model/signal/DisconnectBroadcastSignal.java)